MarkMuranov/ECE-141A-Assignment-1/README.md

 ### Getters

+---
+> Suggestions:

+- Perhaps it's worth being more explicit with how the getters should work.
+For instance, it isn't immediately obvious that calling `getInt()` on a `float` Variant should return something like `(int)std::round(floatValue)`.
+- In my opinion, we should either
+  1. Be more explicit with how each type converts into the other.
+  2. Remove the ability for types to be implicitly converted into each other (for instance, calling `getInt()` on a `float` Variant should return a `nullopt`).

+---

 Given a `Variant` variable, a caller may request a value from the `Variant` in any of the four given types:

 ```cpp